22 Basic Prepper Items You Need

 14. Sleeping Bags

 Sleeping bags are excellent for warmth and comfort if you’re ever forced to evacuate during a disaster.
 They also come in handy if you lose the power needed to warm up your home.
-So don’t forget to add one for each of your family members to your stockpile as well!
+So don’t forget to add one for each family member to your stockpile!

 15. Camping Tent

-Again, if you’re forced to evacuate and have nowhere to go, you’ll be glad that you had a camping tent for shelter so that your family had a place to rest their heads.
+Again, if you’re forced to evacuate and have nowhere to go, you’ll be glad you had a camping tent for shelter so your family has a place to rest their heads.

 16. Dust Mask

-When things start really hitting the fan, you may need to use a dust mask in order to protect your lungs from toxic particles.
-Make sure you have at least one per family member if you’re planning to shelter in place or evacuate.
-Having multiple masks is a better idea since you don’t know ahead of time how long you’ll need them.
+When things start really hitting the fan, you may need to use a dust mask to protect your lungs from toxic particles.
+If you’re planning to shelter in place or evacuate, make sure you have at least one mask per family member.
+Multiple masks are better since you don’t know how long you’ll need them.

 17. Whistle